 \subsubsection{Step 1 - Translation into a problem on deformations tensors}

-By previous discussion, our original problem translates into a problem on one-parameter families of $\cC^{k, \a}$ deformation tensors $\phi_t$ satisfying (A) -- (D) and the differential equations \eqref{5.19} with initial condition $\phi_0 = \phi_J$, where $\phi_J$ is the deformation tensor that allows to express $J_{t = 0} = J$ as deformation of the complex structure $\Jst = \Jst{}^{(\rho)}$ of the indicatrix of $(\OB, J)$ at $x = 0$.
-Moreover, notice (B) is surely satisfied if all others hold and it can be neglected.
-This is because, if the $\phi_t$ satisfy (A), (C), (D) and \eqref{5.19}, then the family integrable complex structures $J_t$, determined by means of the direct sum decomposition \eqref{directsum}, surely satisfy all hypothesis of Lemma \ref{lemma3.8}.
-This implies that the exhaustion $\t_o$ is Monge-Amp\`ere for $(\overline{\bB^n}, J_t)$ for each $t$, so that also (B) holds.
+By the previous discussion, our original problem translates into a problem on one-parameter families of $\cC^{k-1, \a}$ deformation tensors $\phi_t$ satisfying (A) -- (D) and the differential equations \eqref{5.19} with initial condition $\phi_0 = \phi_J$, where $\phi_J$ is the deformation tensor that allows to express $J_{t = 0} = J$ as deformation of the complex structure $\Jst = \Jst{}^{(\rho)}$ of the indicatrix of $(\OB, J)$ at $x = 0$.
+Moreover, we claim that condition (B) is satisfied whenever all other conditions hold and thus it can be neglected.
+This is because, if the $\phi_t$ satisfy (A), (C), (D) and \eqref{5.19}, then the family of integrable complex structures $J_t$, determined by means of the direct sum decomposition \eqref{directsum}, surely satisfies all hypotheses of Lemma \ref{lemma3.8}.
+This implies that the exhaustion $\t_o$ is Monge-Amp\`ere for $(\overline{\bB^n}, J_t)$ for each $t$ and that also (B) holds.